hirosystems/docs/docs/platform/faucet.md

 ## How to Request Testnet STX

 1. **Visit the Faucet Page**: Navigate to [platform.hiro.so/faucet](https://platform.hiro.so/faucet).
-2. **Login into Your Wallet**: Log into the platform with the wallet with the test account that you want funded.
+2. **Login into Your Wallet**: Log into the platform with the wallet that has the test account that you want funded.
 Click _Connect Wallet_ to login.
 2. **Request Tokens**: You'll find a straightforward interface with a button to request tokens.
 Simply click on the button _Request STX_.
-3. **Receive 500 STX Tokens**: By clicking the button, you'll instantly receive 500 STX tokens to your testnet account.
+3. **Receive 500 STX Tokens**: By clicking the button, you'll receive 500 STX tokens to your testnet account.

 ### Note:
 - **Daily Limit**: To ensure fair distribution and availability for all developers, there's a limit of one request per day.
 Plan your testing accordingly!